-Spanning over 150 years, Sifting & Reckoning: UW–Madison’s History of Exclusion and Resistance brings to light stories of struggle and perseverance.
-Through archival objects, photographs, and oral histories, the exhibit will illuminate under-recognized histories in the university’s past.
-Visitors will meet the university’s first students of color, explore early struggles for equality in social organizations, housing, and athletics, and learn about protest movements on campus.
-Numerous talks, presentations and related events will occur throughout the fall to engage the community.
-Events are free and open to the public.
+Spanning more than 150 years, Sifting & Reckoning: UW–Madison’s History of Exclusion and Resistance is an exhibition that brings to light stories of struggle and perseverance.
+Through archival objects, photographs, and oral histories, it illuminates under-recognized histories in the university’s past, including the UW’s first students of color; early struggles for equality in social organizations, housing, and athletics; and protest movements on campus.

 Frequently Asked Questions

 This is an accordion element with a series of buttons that open and close related content panels.

 What is the Public History Project?

 The Public History Project is a multiyear effort commissioned by former Chancellor Rebecca Blank to uncover and give voice to those who experienced and challenged bigotry and exclusion on campus and who, through their courage, resilience, and actions, have made the university a better place.